Dr Frances Rock

 Much of my research has been dedicated to the investigation of language within legal and workplace settings.
 With a particular focus on the police and legal advice I have examined texts, processes and practices through which information is passed between legal specialists and lay people, in both directions.

-Until April 2018, I will be working on the AHRC-funded research project Translation and Translanguaging: Investigating Linguistic and Cultural Transformations in Superdiverse Wards in Four UK Cities.
-This project, run by Angela Creese of Birmingham University's MOSAIC Centre, is a collaboration between Cardiff and the Universities of Birmingham, Leeds, UCL and Birkbeck, London.
-Within this project we are examining communication in businesses, cultural and heritage sites, legal advice and sports contexts.
+Between 2014 and 2018, I worked on the AHRC-funded research project Translation and Translanguaging: Investigating Linguistic and Cultural Transformations in Superdiverse Wards in Four UK Cities.
+This project, run by Angela Creese, then at Birmingham University's MOSAIC Centre, was a collaboration between Cardiff and the Universities of Birmingham, Leeds, UCL and Birkbeck, London.
+Within this project we examined communication in businesses, cultural and heritage sites, legal advice and sports contexts.

 One of my current projects, FuzzyLaw, investigates lay people's writing about legal terms.
 You can take part in FuzzyLaw either by submitting data as a participant or by joining in discussion of submitted data.